HelTecAutomation/HeltecDocs/en/source/cubecell/lorawan/connect_to_gateway.md

 Please double check the following two things:

 1. The LoRaWAN parameters is the same as server!
-2. The listenning frequency of your LoRa Gateway is the same as CubeCell's sending frequency.
+2. The listening frequency of your LoRa Gateway is the same as CubeCell's sending frequency.
 We strictly follow [LoRaWAN 1.1 Regional Parameters](https://lora-alliance.org/sites/default/files/2018-04/lorawantm_regional_parameters_v1.1rb_-_final.pdf);